cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 static public key `pkS`.
 Validation failure yields a `ValidationError`.

-For P-256, P-384 and P-521, senders and recipients MUST perform partial public-key validation on all public key inputs, as defined in Section 5.6.2.3.4 of {{keyagreement}}.
+For P-256, P-384 and P-521, senders and recipients MUST perform partial public key validation on all public key inputs, as defined in Section 5.6.2.3.4 of {{keyagreement}}.
 This includes checking that the coordinates are in the correct range, that the point is on the curve, and that the point is not the point at infinity.
 Additionally, senders and recipients MUST ensure the